► New Mercedes A250e PHEV driven

 Smaller is better...

-The engineers had their work cut out to solve the packaging problems a plug-in hybrid (PHEV) powertrain brings.
-The compact lithium-ion battery is under the rear seat, where the fuel tank would usually be, it, now fitting in the axle integration space beneath it.
+The engineers had their work cut out to solve the packaging problems a plug-in hybrid (PHEV) powertrain brings, especially in a car as compact as the A250e.
+The compact lithium-ion battery is under the rear seat, where the fuel tank would usually be, with it now fitting in the axle integration space beneath it.

 Check out our ICE Mercedes A-Class review